 For example, to use the contraction table for American English, grade 2:

 contraction-table en-us-g2 # English (US, grade 2)

 If not specified, no contraction table is used.

-By default, Orca uses the eSpeak speech synthesizer, but it also supports the Festival Speech Synthesis System (Festival).
+By default, Orca uses the eSpeak speech synthesizer, but it also supports the Festival speech synthesis system.
 Both eSpeak and Festival synthesize voice differently.
 Some users might prefer Festival to the default eSpeak synthesizer.

 To enable Festival to be automatically started on boot, follow this procedure.

-All packages thet are necessary for the Festival stack are installed on the system:
+All packages that are necessary for the Festival stack are installed on the system: